canonical/ubuntu-pro-docs/update-token.rst

    realtime-kernel* yes       disabled     Ubuntu kernel with PREEMPT_RT patches integrated usg              yes       disabled     Security compliance and audit tools

 Take note of the enabled services.
-In the above output, for example, I can see that ESM apps and infra, Landscape and Livepatch are enabled.
+In the above output, for example, I can see that ESM Apps, ESM Infra, Landscape and Livepatch are enabled.

 Update your *Default settings*
 ------------------------------